Home ยป Recipes ยป dessert

 Step one: Preheat the oven to 350 degrees Fahrenheit and line a cookie sheet with parchment paper or a silicone mat.

-Step two: Finely chop the walnuts and pecans with a knife.
+Step two:ย Finely chop the walnuts and pecans with a knife.
 You could also pulse the nuts in a food processor.
-Place the chopped nuts and the finely shredded coconut into a small bowl and mix it all up.
+Place the chopped nuts and the finely shredded coconut into a small bowl and mix it.
 Set it aside.

 Just chopped nuts and added them along with shredded coconut to a small bowl.

-Step three: In a medium bowl, mix the dry ingredients together (coconut flour, almond flour, salt, and baking powder) with a whisk.
+Step three:ย In a medium bowl, mix the dry ingredients together with a whisk.
+This includes coconut flour, almond flour, salt, and baking powder.
 Set the bowl aside.

 Whisking the dry ingredients in a glass bowl.

-Step four: In another medium bowl, mix the slightly melted coconut oil, maple syrup, and soft butter with an electric mixer for about 15 seconds or until it is nice and creamy.
+Step four:ย In another medium bowl, mix the slightly melted coconut oil, maple syrup, and soft vegan butter with an electric mixer for about 15 seconds or until it is nice and creamy.
 Then, add the vinegar, vanilla extract, and the almond extract.
 Mix again for about 10 seconds.

 Using an electric mixer to beat the wet ingredients in a glass bowl.